 ROUND 1 (#30)

-If it’s very hard to predict who the Packers will take at 12, it’s almost impossible to predict who they’ll take at 30.
-But here’s an educated guess based on the players likely to be available late in the first round.
-Of course, some of these players may no longer be viable options depending on what the Packers did about two hours earlier.
+If it’s hard to predict who the Packers will take at 12, it’s almost impossible to predict who they’ll take at 30.
+But here’s a guess based on the players likely to be available late in the first round.
+Of course, some of these players may no longer be viable options depending on what the Packers did a few hours earlier.

 1. A.J.
 BROWN (WR/Mississippi)